oneapi-src/oneDNN/doc/primitives/binary.md

 The source and destination tensors may have `f32`, `bf16`, `f16`, `s32` or `s8/u8`
 data types.
+For the binary select operation, the conditional input tensor can only be of `s8` data type.
 The binary primitive supports the following combinations of data types:

 | Source 0 / 1                | Destination                 |